Waking up truly rested can be a luxury for many of us.

 Magnesium – Has a relaxing effect.

-L-theanine – The substance in the tea plant that gives feelings of calm and well-being.
+L-theanine – The compound in tea plants that provides feelings of calm and well-being.

-GABA – A neurotransmitter that helps the brain quiet thoughts and anxiety.
+GABA – A signaling substance that helps the brain quiet thoughts and worry.

 Combination supplements (products with a bit of everything for sleep)

-Tao in a Bottle: Chinese herbs and L-theanine that help us prevent stress in our everyday life.
+Chinese herbs and L-theanine that help us prevent stress in our daily lives.

-Quicksilver GABA/L-Theanine: A liposomal solution with two of the most powerful substances to help the brain relax at night.
+Liposomal GABA/L-Theanine: A liposomal solution with two of the most powerful compounds for helping the brain relax at night.

 We wish you all a good night's sleep!